 Need for Program

 There is considerable evidence supporting skilled nurse management as being fundamental to the provision of effective, high-quality, safe patient care and outcomes.
-However, the growing complexity of the health workspace has the potential for increasing strain on nurse managers who are expected to control units whilst juggling a range of variables.
-As the nature of organisational structures and hierarchies change so too must nurses within these settings.
-Learning from others and understanding relevant management theories to guide personal and professional capacity will assist nurse managers to successfully fulfil their role.
+However, the growing complexity of the health workspace has the potential for increasing strain on nurse managers who are expected to control units while juggling a range of variables.
+As the nature of organisational structures and hierarchies change so must nurses within these settings.
+To successfully fulfil the nurse manager role, learning from others and understanding relevant management theories to guide personal and professional capacity is key.

 Purpose of Program